mvysny/karibu-migration/README.md

 * RadioButtonGroup is horizontal by default; use `addThemeVariants(RadioGroupVariant.LUMO_VERTICAL)` to lay out buttons horizontally in absence of `ValoTheme.OPTIONGROUP_HORIZONTAL`.

-There is the `RadioButtonGroupCompat` class which introduces a better Vaadin 8 compatibility:
+This project provides the `RadioButtonGroupCompat` class which introduces a better Vaadin 8 compatibility:

 * `setItemDescriptionGenerator()`
 * `setHtmlContentAllowed()`